skyvers/skyve-dev-guide/_pages/views.md

 ![Containers Example 1 Wireframe](../assets/images/views/ViewsPic1.PNG
 "Wireframe example of 1 hbox and 2 vboxes")

-The above Container Layout is acheived through a pair of vboxes inside a hbox:
+The above Container Layout is achieved through a pair of vboxes inside a hbox:

 ```xml